thea-leake/crisp/README.md

 A Lisp interpreter written in C built around recursing - hence crisp.

-It originally started around the [Build Your Own Lisp](http://www.buildyourownlisp.com/) and the [Make-A-Lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) project, but has largely been personal exploration.
-Most of the decisions around what have been done have been centered around exploration/expiramentation as a fun way of learning C.
+It originally started around the [Build Your Own Lisp](http://www.buildyourownlisp.com/) and the [Make-A-Lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) project, but has largely been personal exploration as I found I wanted the interpretor to behave internally more like Scheme.
+This was created solely as an excersize to learn C, and to write an interpreter, as I've wanted to do both for a while.
+Any recommendations and pointers are welcome, but keep in mind this wasn't written for use in the wild :).

-# Notes on usage:
+# Notes:
  - It currently uses GCCs TCO build option, however many of the recursive functions are currently not TCO compatible.
+ - It still has one loop - for the repl - the l part of 'repl'.
  - Numeric functions automatically downcast return to int when return val is int.

 # Build: